Duck (1812 ship)

 Duck was launched in Boston in 1804, presumably under another name.
 She was taken in prize in 1812 and became a British merchantman.
 She spent much of her career sailing between Britain and Newfoundland.
-In 1813 French frigates captured her, but released her.
+In 1813, an American privateer captured her, but then a Royal Navy brig recaptured her.
+At the end of the year, French frigates captured Duck, but released her.
 She was wrecked on 15 October 1829.

 Career

 Duck first appeared in Lloyd's Register (LR) in the supplementary pages to the volume for 1812.